lsoffi/MonoHiggsToGG/analysis/fits/README.md

 ```

 specifying fitterFormatting input arguements:
-  1st: file to convert
+ fitterFormatting input arguements:
+   1st: input directory
+   2nd: output directory
-  2nd: type (sig, bkg, dat)
+   3rd: type (sig, bkg, data)
+   4th: input filename
-  3rd: sample name
+   5th: sample name
-  4th: output file name
+   6th: outfile name

+ final files used for the fit are:
+   `outdir/Output_MC.root` and
+   `outdir/Output_Data.root`

-Nb: Inside fitterFormatting you need to specify the MET bin criteria.
+Nb: MET categorization no longer implemented in fitterFormatting, but if it is implemented in the future... inside fitterFormatting you need to specify the MET bin criteria.

 ## Step 2)
-Check that the sample shapes don't change in the different MET bins:
+Check that the sample shapes don't change in the different MET bins (this only works when MET cat is implemented -- i.e. not working at the moment):

 ```root -l ProduceWorkspaces.C```